Logan has long had a reputation for being a plantsman’s paradise and is widely known as Scotland’s most exotic garden.

 - Web link: www.rbge.org.uk

-For opening times and admission prices please visit the garden's website.
+For opening times please visit the Garden's website.